-An equity release application usually takes somewhere between 4 to 6 weeks for a lifetime mortgage scheme and 6 to 8 weeks for a home reversion plan, assuming the title on the house is clear.
+An equity release application usually takes between 4 to 6 weeks for a lifetime mortgage (the most popular type of equity release plan) and 6 to 8 weeks for a home reversion scheme, assuming the title on the house is clear.
 The actual amount of time your equity release process takes, also depends largely on how efficient and experienced your solicitor is.

-At this stage any fees required which would be clearly stated in the Key Facts Illustration (KFI) would need to be paid.
+At this stage any fees required, which would be clearly stated in the Key Facts Illustration (KFI), will need to be paid.
 Normally this would include the valuation fee made payable to the lender.
-Some equity release brokers do charge an advice fee on application; however Equity Release Supermarket would only charge their advice fee upon completion, so beware of paying unnecessary upfront fees.
+Some equity release brokers do charge an advice fee on application; but at Equity Release Supermarket, we only charge our advice fee upon completion, so beware of paying unnecessary upfront fees.

-At the same time as application submission, for speed of completion it is wise for the legal process to get underway.
-Unless a client specifically requests to use their own family solicitor, we would recommend an equity release solicitor from ERSA (Equity release Solicitors Alliance).
-We have an experienced panel of equity release specialist solicitors covering England Scotland and Wales, who are all members of ERSA; including the two largest & most experienced - Equilaw and Ashfords.
-As part of the Equity Release Council rules all applicants must be seen face-to-face by their solictor as further protection.
+At the same time as the application is submitted, (for speed of completion) it is wise for the legal process to get underway.
+Unless a client specifically requests to use their own family solicitor, we would recommend an equity release solicitor who is experienced in handling equity release applications.

 The solicitor’s role